 In the 1960s, some of the liberal push came from lobbyists rather than Congress or the President, even though all laws are ultimately written by Congress.
 Consumer advocate Ralph Nader was such a thorn in General Motors’ side about the automotive industry, especially the lack of seat belts in its cars and instability of the Chevrolet Corvair (with its unusual rear axle and engine in the trunk), that they tried to lure him with a prostitute so they could blackmail him.
 He resisted her advances, sued GM for entrapment, and used the million-dollar settlement to seed an office of full-time lobbyists nicknamed Nader’s Raiders.

 Conservatives didn’t take this nonsense sitting down.
 Their Counter-Revolution commenced as the Great Society unfolded and can be traced to William F. Buckley, Jr., Barry Goldwater, Ronald Reagan and, further to the right, the John Birch Society (1958- ).
 Birch founder Robert Welch railed against a supposed cabal of mainstream Democrats and Republicans conspiring with the USSR to “create a worldwide police state, absolutely and brutally governed from the Kremlin.”
 In his 1979 memoir With No Apologies, Goldwater (now safely out of the limelight), wrote about an impending global “new world order” conspiracy and upcoming “period of slavery.”
 Reagan was more mainstream, if still to the right of the moderate GOP faction.
-In his address at the 1964 GOP convention, aka “the Speech,” he laid out the basic message that would carry him to the presidency in 1980 in a broadside against “our liberal do-gooder friends.”
+In his address at the 1964 GOP convention, aka “the Speech,” he laid out the basic message that would carry him to the presidency in 1980 with a broadside against “our liberal do-gooder friends.”
 George W. Bush aide Karl Rove later called the 1964 GOP convention the “young conservatives’ Woodstock.”
 The movement centered on cultural grievances and resisting the growth, role, and scale of government.
 California elected Reagan governor in 1966 in the same midterm election that saw moderate Republican George Romney (Mitt’s father) reelected governor of Michigan — a state that post-New Deal Democrats normally relied upon with its blue-collar, unionized auto workers.
 Goldwater was too extreme, though, going straight for the jugular by trying to dismantle the New Deal itself (i.e. Social Security) rather than chipping away at the Great Society.
 The truth is that most government-hating voters like their Social Security check and Medicare coverage, putting true-believing politicians in a bind when it comes time to get past the rhetoric and actually make meaningful cuts.
 House Speaker Paul Ryan (R-WI) faced this same dilemma in the 2010s.
 Remember that the older voters get, regardless of their political leanings, the more they’ve already paid into the entitlement system.
-People of all political stripes can use a safety net when medical bills start mounting in retirement.
-What many voters really prefer is their own entitlements with less money going to other groups.

 Many felt less ambiguous about their dislike of Blacks and hippies, especially the disaffected southern Democrats who’d been scared out of their party by passage of the Civil Rights Act and Voting Rights Act.
 Alabama Governor George Wallace (D) took the lead in attacking civil rights legislation and the general move toward racial integration.
 At first, Wallace seemed to be a purely southern phenomenon, but his popularity transcended Dixie (see photo caption above).
 Many northern Republicans and working-class Democrats resented integration and black political equality, especially those in cities where children now shared classrooms with African Americans and Hispanics.
 Wallace looked at city maps and found the working-class white neighborhoods that abutted ghettos.
 He’d find auditoriums in those bordered areas to give his speeches.
 Anxious Whites flocked to Wallace as he mounted a run at the 1968 presidential campaign.
 Wallace ran again in 1972 but was paralyzed in an assassination attempt.
 He later repented against his racist past and became governor, once again, of Alabama in the 1980s, this time with the support of forgiving Blacks.